 I am so so excited, the Kentucky Derby will be happening again soon!
 If your wondering why this makes me so excited let me explain.
 I was born in Lexington, Kentucky, spent 8 years there during my 20’s and believe it or not…my dad is jockey!
 Yes, for real.
 In fact my family has and still does race horses in Lexington.
 Even while growing up in California my entire childhood was spent around horses.
 I guess you could say I have never know a life without horses.

 So when Melissa Mortenson of The Polka Chair (whose style I simply adore) came out with her horse-centric fabric line Derby Style I just about flipped.
 I knew I HAD to do something awesome with these prints.
 For more inspiration from this line, check out the horseshoe-shaped pillow I made!
 Super fun!!!!

 So I have a super easy and fun Derby Dress Pattern and Tutorial with two bow options.
 I was able to use a 1/2 yard for each dress.
-For the shorter dress (3T) I had a little more fabric and made a larger bow and for the longer dress (5T) I made a smaller bow and attached it at the collar.
+For the shorter dress (3T) I had a little more fabric and made a larger bow and for the longer dress (5T) I made a smaller bow and attached it to the collar.
 You may need a little more fabric if you want a bigger size but this is a great 1/2 yard/upcycle project.

 Download the Fabric Bow Sewing Pattern.
 This will give you the correct measurements for the bow.